 The County has a strong, diverse, and growing economic base.
 The County is located near the Cities of Hampton, Newport News and Williamsburg, and York County.
 Major employers within commuting distance include Busch Gardens, Anheuser-Busch, Owens-Illinois, Ball Metal, Newport News Shipbuilding, Langley Air Force Base, Fort Eustis, the Colonial Williamsburg Foundation, and the National Aeronautics and Space Administration.
-The County's population grew 11.5 percent from 2010 to 2017 while the Commonwealth of Virginia's population increased 5.9 percent during the same time period.
+The County's population grew 13.2% from 2010 to 2018 while the Commonwealth of Virginia's population increased 6.5% during the same time period.
 A historically fast-growing population and expanding commercial base enhances the long-term economic outlook for the Authority.